emweb/winstng/README-winst.txt

 The various patches have the same license as the software they apply for

-Some patches are taken from the KDE on Windows project.
+Most patches to provide a CMake build system are taken from the KDE on Windows project ( http://windows.kde.org ).

 The MIT License